By Allison Parrish. Part of Computational Approaches to Narrative.

 <</cycle>>

-parameter is the value to store in the variable named above.
+the second parameter is the value to store in the variable named

 Here’s an example: